 Just a few steps ahead of a cemetery on the opposite side is a designated viewpoint.
 From here you can see the vast coastline and beach with small and big boats floating in the sea.
-The curved beach makes a pretty picture through the trees and electricity wires.
-This is one of those places where you eyes are very happy but your camera is not.
+The curved beach makes a pretty picture through the trees and electrical wires.
+This is one of those places where your eyes are very happy but your camera is not.

-As we were preparing for a long walk back to the main road, a gentleman offered us a ride back just like another one had offered us out from Vainguinim valley.
-I wondered why this is not prevalent in any other part of India that empty vehicles let other people join them.
-Maybe it is this trusting trait of the people of Goa that makes it so popular with the tourists.
-From the main road, we started walking towards the jetty.
+As we were preparing for a long walk back to the main road, a gentleman offered us a ride back.
+Just like another one had offered us out from Vainguinim valley.
+I wondered why this is not prevalent in any other part of India where empty vehicles let other people join them.
+Maybe it is this trusting trait of the people of Goa that makes it so popular with tourists.
+From the main road, we started walking toward the jetty.

 On the way saw this very old church in white and blue that had again many people for the mass.
-I had visited this church after my book adventure.
+I visited this church after my book adventure.
 Spent some time inside the church where school kids were practicing a dance with umbrellas.
-They stopped to let me take pictures, but more than that it was fun to see them play with umbrellas.
+They stopped to let me take pictures.
+But more than that it was fun to see them play with umbrellas.

 Dona Paula Jetty

-Jetty is a typical tourist place surrounded by tourist lodges, dirty roads, a row of vendors.
-Selling Goan T-shirts & other touristy materials and hawkers selling Kokam based drinks.
+The Jetty is a typical tourist place surrounded by tourist lodges, dirt roads, and a row of vendors.
+Selling Goan T-shirts & other touristy materials and hawkers selling Kokam-based drinks.
 There is a viewpoint that you can climb up to and walk around the Jetty.
-It is a one-time visit kind of place and even if you avoid, you will not miss much.
+It is a one-time visit kind of place.
+Even if you avoid it, you will not miss much.
 There are some small beaches like Vainguinim, that are almost like private beaches.
 Though as far as I know there are no private beaches allowed in India.
-Try and visit one of them for a quite evening or an early sunrise.
+Try and visit one of them for a quiet evening or an early sunrise.

 A quaint little place that will stand out in my mind for people who gave us lifts with a smile and totally trusted us for no reason.
-How you wish we could do this everywhere in India.
+How do you wish we could do this everywhere in India?